voxel51/fiftyone/examples/image_deduplication/README.md

 ## Check for duplicates

-Now let's use a more powerful query to search for duplicate files, i.e., those with the same file hashses:
+Now let's use a simple Python statement to locate the duplicate files in the dataset, i.e., those with the same file hashses:

 ```py
 from collections import Counter